dugagjin/lossless-text-compression/readme.md

 ### What is already implemented

 - Decoding and encoding wav files
-- compression algorithm (LZW)
+- Compression algorithm (LZW)

 ### What has to be implemented

-- online GUI
+- Online GUI
+- Saving the files (a attempt was made in codec.js, the attempt is commented)

 ## Built With